 - Longer Lead Times

-Westcott Designs, based in Phoenix, Arizona, brings innovative solutions to the offroading community with its modular rack.
+Westcott Designs, based in Phoenix, Arizona, brings innovative solutions to the off-roading community with its modular rack.
 This rack is unique in its ability to convert from a standard platform to a basket-style rack, offering versatility that stands out from competitors.
-Made from high-quality materials with a focus on low wind noise and durability, it integrates practical features like a built-in bottle opener and a wildly different MOLLE-style roof platform.
+Made from high-quality materials with a focus on low wind noise and durability, it features practical elements such as a built-in bottle opener and a unique MOLLE-style roof platform.
 Westcott Designs delivers both quality and convenience at an industry-wide level.
-There arent too many complaints about Jeff and his products or services anywhere in this industry.
-Founder Jeff Westcott provides highly responsive and personalized customer support, making sure all questions are answered thoroughly, even on weekends, which is huge in this industry.

 Westcott Designs boasts extremely fast production and shipping times, often much quicker than competitors.
 Our staff said that their rack was ordered, shipped, and delivered within a week.